jsperrier1/openapv_tmv/readme/apv_isobmff.md

 > indicates the value of the pbu_type field in the pbu header immediately preceding the frame data for a certain index i.

 + number_of_frame_info[i]
-> indicates the number of variations of the frame header information for the frames whose value of the pbu_type field in the pbu header immediately preceding it is idendtical with the value of the pub_type[i] field for a certain index i.
+> indicates the number of variations of the frame header information for the frames whose value of the pbu_type field in the pbu header immediately preceding it is identical to the value of the pub_type[i] field for a certain index i.

 + color_description_present_flag[i][j]
 >indicates whether the color description information is provided for the jth variation of frame header whose value of the pbu_type field in the pbu header immediately preceding it is identical with the value of the pbu_type[i] field for a certain index i.